 Does My Dog Have Lead Poisoning?

-There are a number of indicators that your dog might have lead poisoning, starting with changes in the way he is behaving and where he has been lately.
-It is up to you to notice even the subtlest changes in his behavior and take him to be examined by his vet if you notice anything unusual.
+There are a number of indicators that your dog might have lead poisoning, starting with changes in the way they are behaving and where they have been lately.
+It is up to you to notice even the subtlest changes in behavior and take them to be examined by the vet if you notice anything unusual.

 Thankfully, with the removal of lead from gasoline, the risk of airborne lead poisoning has been reduced significantly, but can still happen in areas where lead or lead-based materials are used in manufacturing.
 Other causes of lead poisoning in dogs include: